codespell-project/codespell/README.rst

     codespell -S, --skip=

 The -S (--skip) flag is used to skip over a comma-separated list of files and/or directories.
-It accepts globs as well. **Important note:** Do not append a '/' to a directory you want to skip.
-This currently renders the entry ineffective.
+It accepts globs as well. **Important notes:** Do not append a '/' to a directory you want to skip.
+This renders the entry for that particular directory ineffective.
+Also

 Examples: